“Are they alive?” I asked as we ran upward.

 We turned the corner on the stairwell, our steps echoing, and came across the bodies.
 Hers were easy to tell from mine.
-Mine didn’t move, but he stared as we stepped over them, some caught mid-frown or mid-smile.
+Mine didn’t move, but they stared as we stepped over them, some caught mid-frown or mid-smile.
 Hers were pale and breathing slowly as they lay there in their black uniforms, bulging where armor protected them.

 On a whim, I checked if they had codpieces.
 They did.